 Projects, Units & Initiatives

-The Legal Aid Society’s Youth Project is part of the Immigrant Children Advocates’ Relief Effort (ICARE), a coalition formed in response to the surge of unaccompanied minor children arriving in 2014.
-ICARE met this need for highly competent legal representation, and LAS and our ICARE partners – Catholic Charities, Central American Legal Assistance, The Door, Kids in Need of Defense (KIND), Make the Road New York, and Safe Passage Project – have been extremely successful in our advocacy on behalf of children and families at risk of deportation.
-Since the start of ICARE, The Legal Aid Society has represented more than 350 children and families, helping our clients win their cases in a complex and dynamic legal environment.
+The Legal Aid Society’s Youth Project is also a founding member of the Immigrant Children Advocates’ Relief Effort (ICARE), a coalition formed in response to the surge of unaccompanied minor children arriving in 2014.
+ICARE met the need for highly competent legal representation, and LAS and our ICARE partners – Catholic Charities, Central American Legal Assistance, The Door, Kids in Need of Defense (KIND), and Safe Passage Project – have been extremely successful in our advocacy on behalf of children and families at risk of deportation.
+Since the start of ICARE, The Legal Aid Society has represented hundreds of children and families, helping our clients win their cases in a complex and dynamic legal environment.

 Our Youth Project clients have often experienced trauma that requires both legal and supportive services to ensure that their needs are comprehensively addressed.
 In one such case we represented Christine, who left El Salvador seeking better opportunities in the United States.
 She was around 17 years old when LAS started working on her asylum claim due to a pedophile that had stalked and harassed her in El Salvador.
 Christine eventually confided in her high school counselor that she was being sex trafficked by a family member and that all of her earnings went to this individual – and further, that the same family member had solicited and arranged for Christine to be raped by a cab driver.